efi98/user-managment/front/README.md

 ### Nice to have

-* encode/decode pass in server.
+* save the session in the server express session.
+* logout auto
+* focus inputs - bold
 * login with "google", "facebook".